When it comes to The 9

 Of course, developers are known more for their sales pitches than their subtlety.
 So Fresh Water

-toured the ambitious project to get a sneak peek of the building, which is set to debut in September, to find out what all the hype is about.
+toured the ambitious project to get a sneak peek of the building, which will is set to debut in September, to find out what all the hype is about.

 The Cleveland Trust rotunda has been completely restored and is awaiting construction of a new Heinen's grocery store, which is set to open in 2015.
-(Following our tour, one insider quipped that Cleveland hasn't gotten enough urbanist cred for opening a grocery store without attached parking.
+(Following our tour, one insider quipped that Cleveland hasn't gotten enough urbanist street cred for opening a grocery store without attached parking.
 "When it opens, we will," counseled another.)
 Our Metropolitan tour guide informed us that conservative estimates place the value of the Tiffany-style stained-glass dome at a cool $20 million.
 The guy who designed the murals, Frances David Millet, surprised his wife with a trip on the Titanic shortly after completing them.
 They didn't survive, apparently, but Millet's glorious murals continue to shine.

 Residents, hotel guests and invited friends soon will be able to party in the basement vaults where Andrew Carnegie and other famous Clevelanders stowed their fortunes.
 There are four vaults in the lower level, each with the same impossibly large, circular steel-and-glass doors.
 Back in the day, if one got broken into, there was a special mechanism that sealed off the other three from intruders.
 Now you can get access to all of them -- if you're lucky enough to score an invitation.
 Imagine sitting in a plush armchair and sipping a Manhattan with friends in the safe deposit box rooms that once secured the treasures of famous industrialists.
 Never mind the two-drink minimum; our guide explains that guests who don't spend at least $50 on their first visit will not be welcome back.